Detection of astrophysical gravitational wave sources by TianQin and LISA: Intermediate mass ratio inspirals

 In this subsection, we analyze the accuracy with which several parameters of a heavy IMRI will be detected by TianQin alone and LISA alone, as well as by joint detection.
 The parameters considered are the total mass of the binary $M$, the luminosity distance of the source $D_L$, the mass ratio between the primary and the secondary black hole $q$, the inclination of the system relative to the line-of-sight $\iota$ and the sky localization error $\Delta\Omega$.
 In each analysis we vary only one parameter and fix the other parameters to the following values $M = 10^6\,{\rm M_\odot}$, $D_L = 30\,{\rm Mpc}$, $q = 100$ $\iota = 60^\circ$.
 Furthermore, we set the sky location of the source to be $\theta_{\rm bar} = 90^\circ$ and $\phi_{\rm bar} = 180^\circ$ in barycentric coordinates.

 \textit{Total mass:} The relative error in the total mass in the observer frame of a heavy IMRI is shown in \fref{fig:himri_dm}.
 For low masses close to $10^5\,{\rm M_\odot}$ TianQin alone and LISA alone have a similar error between $1.5\times10^{-2}$ and $1.5\times10^{-2}$ as well as a similar SNR of around 50 and 60, respectively.
 Therefore, the joint detection performs slightly better than the two single detections having an error of a bit more than one times $10^{-2}$.
 For an increasing mass, initially, the error decreases and the SNR increases for all three detection scenarios but for TianQin the error reaches its minima of around $1.5\times10^{-2}$ and the SNR reaches its maxima of almost 70 for $M\approx2\times10^{5}\,{\rm M_\odot}$.
 For higher masses, the SNR in TianQin decreases rapidly and the error increases significantly to almost $5\times10^{-2}$ so that it does not affect the joint detection a lot.
 Instead, the joint detection follows the behavior of LISA quite closely which has its maxima in SNR of around 150 respectively its minima in the error close to $7\times10^{-3}$ for $M\approx4.5\times10^5\,{\rm M_\odot}$.
 For $M\gtrsim10^6\,{\rm M_\odot}$ the error increases but remains below $3\times10^{-2}$ while the SNR goes down to values between 40 and 100.
+We point out that TianQin's detection error increasing slower than LISA's is a result of the strong emission of higher modes that remain at frequencies where TianQin is the most sensitive even when the quadrupolar mode moves out of this region.